Get in the know this autumn and winter

-We have brought together all the information you will need to keep well and get healthcare over the autumn and winter period.
+We have brought together all the information you will need about keeping well and getting the healthcare you need over the autumn and winter period.

 The information is for everyone, but some parts will be of particular relevance for people who are at increased risk when the weather turns colder, such as older people, those with long term conditions and pregnant women.
 The cold weather can make some health conditions worse and increases the risk of raised blood pressure, heart attacks and strokes.
 Slips and falls are also more likely.